 What is Additive Manufacturing?

-Additive manufacturing is a transformative approach to industrial production that enables the creation of lighter, stronger parts and systems.
+Additive manufacturing, also known as 3D printing, is a transformative approach to industrial production that enables the creation of lighter, stronger parts and systems.

 It is yet another technological advancement made possible by the transition from analog to digital processes.
 In recent decades, communications, imaging, architecture and engineering have all undergone their own digital revolutions.
 Now, AM can bring digital flexibility and efficiency to manufacturing operations.